gkemmey/gray_matter/_posts/2017-01-13-reason-244-to-hate-javascript.md

 }
 {% endhighlight %}

 This sucks, I don't want to be responsible for generating UUIDs.
 Or making sure they adhere to the RFC.
-(Or understanding even understanding it.)
+(Or even understanding it.)
 Or making sure they're performant.
 Or make my team read that code.
-I want my language to handle stuff like that :angry:
+I want my language to handle stuff like that 😡